Book your travel vaccinations online

 Ticks are small parasitic organisms that live in wooded areas and fields.

 In addition to having the TBE vaccine, you should try to avoid tick bites as much as possible.
-Wearing long trousers and sleeves which have been treated with permethrin or DEET insect repellent will offer the best protection.

 You might also be interested in: